-Use Case Construct Semi-Structured Interview Questions Knowledge Source(s) Is the ClinVar knowledge source used in our use case a valid knowledge source?
-Are there any additional sources that could be utilized?
-Are there any sources that should not be utilized?
+Use Case Construct Semi-Structured Interview Questions Knowlodgo • Is the ClinVar knowledge source used in our use case a valid knowledge source?
+Knowledge Source(s) Are there any additional sources that could be utilized?
+Source(s) Are there any sources that should not be utilized?
 If so, why not?
-Solor System Integration Do you think this approach to integrating the ClinVar knowledge source is reasonable?
-Relevance Does this use case advance genomic interoperability?How might this use case be extended and generalizable?
+Solor System Do you think this approach to integrating the ClinVar knowledge source is Integration reasonable?
+Relevance Does this use case advance genomic interoperability?
+Relevance How might this use case be extended and generalizable?